Island hopping in the Canary Islands: the complete guide

 Here are some useful travel tips about island hopping in the Canary Islands:

-5. Most of the islands have multiple ports, where you can catch a ferry.
-Make sure you find accommodation close to the port of departure to minimize travel time.
+6. Most of the islands have multiple ports.
+By arranging to stay near the port of departure, you will minimize travel time.

 Book island hopping tickets for the Canary Islands online